A Personality-Guided Preference Aggregator for Ephemeral Group Recommendation: Related Work

-However, the above work had two significant drawbacks: (1) The psychological questionnaire cannot be applied to large ephemeral groups in social media, which were time-consuming and impractical.
-Moreover, through questionnaires, users tended to show their desirable personalities rather than actual ones \cite{hassanein2018predicting}.
-(2) They were mainly based on pre-defined heuristics strategies that failed to dynamically model the group decision-making process and lacked generalization capability.
-To solve these limitations, we implicitly capture personality traits from written review texts from online social media \cite{beheshti2013enabling, ghafari2019settrust, yakhchi2019cnr} and are thus interested in exploring whether personality traits can be incorporated in large-scale ephemeral groups and guide the aggregation of user preferences.
+However, the existing studies had two limitations: (1) They were mainly based on pre-defined heuristics strategies that failed to dynamically model the group decision-making process and lacked generalization capability; (2) It would be difficult to apply the psychological questionnaire to ephemeral groups in social media, as it would be time-consuming and impractical.
+Hence, this paper explores whether personality traits can be incorporated into ephemeral groups and guide the aggregation of user preferences.
+Instead of relying on psychological questionnaires, personality traits are implicitly captured from written review texts sourced from online social media.

-\section{PRELIMINARIES}
+\section{Preliminaries}